Revolut Became the New Target For Phishing Scams

 A few days after users stated some atypical activity on the Revolut app, the company warned them to be wary of suspicious emails, phone calls and messages that seem to be sent by them.
 An attack eventually happened since some posted their SMS phishing messages on Twitter, where the hacker urged them to click on a link regarding their new debit card.

-Unfortunately, the breach happened due to unauthorised access to the company’s database, which was accessed through social engineering methods.
+Unfortunately, the breach happened due to unauthorized access to the company’s database, which was accessed through social engineering methods.
 As a result, the personal data of 50,000 customers around the world has been compromised (including their full names, email addresses, phone numbers and account details).
 The company states that the breach did not allow access to people’s funds, so customers can continue to use their cards and accounts as usual.

 Although Revolut isolated the attack pretty fast, such attacks are always taking advantage of naïve people, which is why hackers may target the company again.
 But is there a way to identify such attacks?